aanderse/LdapRecord.com/source/docs/logging.md

 By default, all of LdapRecord's [events](/docs/{{version}}/events) will call the logger you have set to utilize.

-> {note} LdapRecord does not include a file / text logger.
+> LdapRecord does not include a file / text logger.
 You must implement your own.

 ## Registering & Enabling a Logger {#enabling-logger}